Home

 While it is easy to set Vision Zero ambitions, it has been much harder to deliver sustained results.
 Initial sharp declines in road fatalities following the introduction of Vision Zero policies in Sweden and New York have levelled off in recent years.

-Action Vision Zero helps to take the concept to the next level in the UK.
-We do this by providing evidence, proven policy ideas and one-to-one support to communities, campaigners and elected representatives.
+Action Vision Zero helps to take the concept to the next level in Britain.
+This is by providing evidence, proven policy ideas and one-to-one support to communities, campaigners and elected representatives.

 We offer a wide range of resources and one-to-one help that is available free of charge.
-Please contact Jeremy and Emma from Action Vision Zero here.
+Please contact Jeremy, Amy and Victoria from Action Vision Zero here.

 Action Vision Zero is supported with funding from the Foundation for Integrated Transport.